 My 2018 expenses for rental portfolio were $68,244.
 That’s mortgages, insurance, taxes… this all costs a lot of money, and my property management fees were $8,636.
 Ouch.

 The standard fee is 10% of your rent.
 But given all your other expenses, it feels like you’re giving up a pretty hefty cut to those managers.
 That’s a lot of money for something you could do yourself.
-If you have managers already this is a good way to save a lot of dough although it’s not really the side hustle I would recommend.
+If you have managers already this is a good way to save a lot of dough although it’s not really an amazing part-time job I recommend to most people.

 Also, it’s important to realize.
 It is 10% of your rent.
 Not your profit.
 Real estate always has a lot of fees associated with it so that 10% will actually be a huge cut of your take-home money.
 This is what it looked like for me in 2018: